 The biggest disadvantage to the book “Special Diets for Special Kids” is that the focus is exclusively on the Gluten Free Casein Free diet.
 While this is great for parents who are trying out or using this diet with their kids, there are other diets such as paleo and this book does not take these diets into account at all.

 Buy a copy of the book here.
 Special Diets for Special Kids, Volumes 1 and 2 Combined: Over 200 REVISED and NEW gluten-free casein-free recipes, plus research on the positive … ADHD, allergies, celiac disease, and more!Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.
+If so, I would greatly appreciate a share on Facebook, twitter, linkedin, or pinterest.